Pak Sar Jamin Sad Bad

-Pak Sar Jamin Sad Bad (পাক সার জমিন সাদ বাদ pāk šar jomin šād bād from Urdu: pāk sarzamīn shād bād "Blessed be the Sacred Land") is a 2004 Bangladeshi Bengali novel, written by Humayun Azad.
+Pak Sar Jomin Shad Bad (পাক সার জমিন সাদ বাদ "Blessed be the Sacred Land") is a 2004 Bangladeshi Bengali novel, written by Humayun Azad.
 The novel is based on an imagined Islamic fundamentalist political party that wants to make Bangladesh a Sharia law based Islamic state.

 This novel was deeply critical of Pakistan's Islamic fundamentalists and their Bangladeshi collaborators before the independence of Bangladesh in 1971.

 Title and synopsis

 The book title is a reference to the national anthem of Pakistan written in heavily Persianized Urdu by the Pakistani poet Hafeez Jullundhri in 1952.
 The first stanza of the song is as follows: